Data Protection Guidance

 Limit the personal data you collect

-Ensure you only collect personal data that is strictly necessary, especially sensitive personal data.
+Ensure you only collect personal data that is strictly necessary, be especially mindful regarding any dta of a sensitive nature or special category data.
 Any irrelevant or excessive information should not be retained.

 Keep data secure